 Hathigumpha inscription is valuable evidence left by Kharavela, king of Kalinga (around 209 – after 170 BC), in the 1st century BC.
-Kharavela was the greatest emperor of Kalinga – ancient Orissa.
+Kharavela was the greatest emperor of Kalinga – ancient Odisha.
 He was subdued by the great Mauryan king Ashoka.
 Kharavela was inclining towards Jainism, but also very liberal regarding religious questions.

 Hathigumpha inscription is the main source of information about the reign of this king.
 The inscription was incised over the entrance or Hathi Gumpha and consists of 17 lines of deep incised Brahmi script.
 The famous rock incisions of Ashoka at Dhauli are located only 9.5 kilometers south-east from Udayagiri – incisions of both great kings are facing each other.

 Inscription was discovered by A.Stirling in 1820 who copied it and published.
 This publication was used by James Princep to provide the first attempt to decipher the inscription in the 1830s.
 Authentic deciphering of inscription took place in 1885 and was performed by historian Bhagwan Lal Indraji – but numerous mistakes in the inscription and natural deformations have left space for interpretations and controversies.

 Inscription starts with the fundamental mantra of Jains – Namokar Mantra.
 Then it goes about life and deeds of King Kharavela, “the worshipper of all religious orders, the repairer of all shrines of gods.

 As Ashoka took over the possessions of Kharavela, previously favored Jain religion gradually gave a place to Buddhism.